rebelsky/sams-assorted-musings-reflections/honoraria-2020-01-xx.md

 Here's what the introduction to that section reads.

-> Each year, Grinnell receives gifts that are made specifically in honor of meaningful Grinnell memories or of living Grinnellians, including alumni, students, faculty and staff.
+> Each year, Grinnell receives gifts that are made specifically in honor of meaningful Grinnell memories of living Grinnellians, including alumni, students, faculty and staff.
 Between July 1, 2018, and June 30, 2019, the following individuals and organizations were honored through gifts and pledges to Grinnell.
 Please note